 Roles and responsibilities

-The Knowledge Manager, Corporate will be supported by the IPS Working Group, the Communications Team and by officers across the agency to establish ACIAR's contribution to the IPS.
+The Director, Corporate will be supported by the Communications and Stakeholder Engagement Team and by officers across the agency to establish ACIAR’s contribution to the IPS.

 The IPS working group will develop a draft spreadsheet of information required or permitted to be published under s8(2) and 8(4) by: